 Stadsschouwburg Utrecht is a leading theatre in Central Netherlands.
-The two auditoriums, The Douwe Egberts and the Blauwe Zaal stage more than 450 productions annually which attract over 220,000 visitors!
+The two auditoriums, the Grote Zaal and the Blauwe Zaal stage more than 450 productions annually which attract over 220,000 visitors!

 • performances: language no problem